pythonarcade/arcade/doc/programming_guide/opengl_notes.rst

 Writing Raw Bytes to GL Buffers & Textures
 -----------------------------------------------------------

-Some OpenGL classes support writing to them from anything that implements the
+Many of arcade's OpenGL classes support creation from or writing to any object that supports the
 `buffer protocol <https://docs.python.org/3/c-api/buffer.html>`_.
-The OpenGL classes that support this include:
+The classes most useful to end users are:

 * :py:meth:`arcade.gl.Buffer <arcade.gl.Buffer.write>`
 * :py:meth:`arcade.gl.Texture <arcade.gl.Texture.write>`

-This feature can be used for displaying the results of calculations such as:
+This functionality can be used for displaying the results of calculations such as:

 * Scientific visualizations displaying data from numpy arrays
 * Simple console emulators drawing their internal screen buffer